Ak-Anuj/waygood/README.md

 Assumptions:

-A student cannot apply to the same program twice for the same intake Students can only view their own applications
+-A student cannot apply to the same program twice for the same intake -Students can only view their own applications